trizen/raku-rosettacode/programming_tasks/E/Enforced_immutability.md

 # [Enforced immutability][1]

-You can create constants in Perl 6 with constant:
+You can create constants in Raku with `constant`:

 ```perl
 constant $pi = 3.14159;
 constant $msg = "Hello World";

 constant @arr = (1, 2, 3, 4, 5);
 ```